isc-projects/bind9/doc/arm/reference.rst

 .. _allow-transfer:

 .. namedconf:statement:: allow-transfer
+   :tags: transfer
+   :short: Defines an :any:`address_match_list` of hosts that are allowed to transfer the zone information from this server.

    This specifies which hosts are allowed to receive zone transfers from the server. ``allow-transfer`` may also be specified in the ``zone``